Installation manual

 • Create the RSA Key

-• Create the OpenID Connect clients for dashboard and tank,
+• Create the OpenID Connect clients for dashboard and battery,

 • Create a super user.